Academic Technology Approval Scheme

-If you are a continuing student an Immigration Adviser will be able to confirm if you need an ATAS certificate as part of your application.
+If you are a continuing student or are already in the UK on a non-student visa an Immigration Adviser will be able to confirm if you need an ATAS certificate as part of your application.

-If you know the Common Aggregate Hierarchy (CAH3) code for your course find out if you require an ATAS certificate on the Foreign and Commonwealth Office website.
+If you know the Common Aggregate Hierarchy (CAH3) code for your course find out if you require an ATAS certificate on the Foreign, Commonwealth and Development Office website.

 When should I apply for my ATAS certificate?

 An application for an ATAS certificate will take up to 20 working days to process.
-You'll need to upload your ATAS certificate to your UWE Welcome portal before we can issue your Confirmation of Acceptance for Studies (CAS).
+Processing times will increase between the months of April and September and can take 30 working days to complete.
+You'll need to upload your ATAS certificate to your UWE Welcome portal (or send a copy to the Visa Compliance Office if you are a continuing student) before we can issue your Confirmation of Acceptance for Studies (CAS).

 If you are a continuing student you should apply for your ATAS certificate at least two months before you submit your visa extension application.

-An ATAS certificate can be used as a valid part of a Tier 4 (General) visa application for up to six months after it has been issued.
+An ATAS certificate can be used as a valid part of a student visa application for up to six months after it has been issued.

 What information will I need to apply for my ATAS certificate?

-To apply online, you will need a letter which should include information about your programme of study or research, including the relevant CAH3 code.
+To apply online, you will need your course offer letter which should include information about your programme of study or research, including the relevant CAH3 code.

-You will be asked to provide details about:
+You will be asked to provide details of:

 - your previous studies